 Exclusionary factors and other circumstances

-Make sure during the process of applying that you understand if there’s any exclusions included.
+Make sure during the process of applying that you understand if there are any exclusions included.

-If you’re researching this for a policy that didn’t pay out on a loved one that passed away, look into whether or not they had this exclusionary writer included, because sometimes it is included but family members don’t realize the power it has to lower the chances of having a policy that does not pay out in natural death.
+Sometimes it is included, but family members don’t realize the power it has to lower the chances of having a policy that does not pay out in natural death.

 Always be honest

-The best advice I can give anybody who’s applying for life insurance is to be brutally and totally honest.
+The best advice I can give anybody who’s wondering if their life insurance will payout for natural death is to honest on your life insurance application.

 Life insurance companies have a lot of experience investigating claims and determining insurability.
 They know when they are being conned.
 So if you aren’t being honest, it’s very likely they will find out.